The Warlord (wrestler)

 Terry Scott Szopinski (born March 28, 1962) is an American professional wrestler.
-He is best known by his ring name The Warlord and for his tenures in National Wrestling Alliance (NWA) and the World Wrestling Federation (WWF) as one half of The Powers of Pain alongside The Barbarian.
+He is best known by his ring name The Warlord and for his tenures in Jim Crockett Promotions and the World Wrestling Federation (WWF) as one-half of the Powers of Pain alongside The Barbarian.

-His first national exposure was in the NWA territory Jim Crockett Promotions (JCP), where Powers of Pain held the World Six-Man Tag Team Championship until they departed the company in 1988 and joined WWF, where they competed in the tag team division until the team was quietly split in 1990.
-Warlord then competed as a singles wrestler until departing in 1992 and had a small stint in World Championship Wrestling (WCW) in 1996, where he briefly reunited with The Barbarian as The Super Assassins.
+The Warlord's first national exposure was in the NWA territory Jim Crockett Promotions, where Powers of Pain held the World Six-Man Tag Team Championship until they departed the company in 1988 and joined the WWF, where they competed in the tag team division until the team was quietly split in 1990.
+Warlord then competed as a singles wrestler until departing in 1992 and had a small stint in World Championship Wrestling (WCW) in 1996, where he briefly reunited with The Barbarian as the Super Assassins.

 Professional wrestling career

 Jim Crockett Promotions (1986–1988)

 In 1986 while working out at a gym in Minnesota, Szopinski met its owner Joe Laurinaitis, better known as the professional wrestler Road Warrior Animal.
 After coming up with possible ring names with Sharkey and Animal, Szopinski adopted the "Warlord" as his ring name and sent some photos of his work to Dusty Rhodes.
 Soon afterwards, Rhodes hired him and he began wrestling for the National Wrestling Alliance's Jim Crockett Promotions later that year.
-After a brief stint in JCP, the territory's owner Jim Crockett, Jr. sent him to the Kansas City-based Central States Wrestling territory for more training.
-While there, he teamed with Karl Kovac and won the territory's tag team championship on June 8, 1987, in a tournament.
-However, he and Kovac were soon stripped of the title when Kovac was fired and Szopinski traveled to Japan for more training.
+After a brief stint in JCP, the territory's owner Jim Crockett Jr. sent him to the Kansas City-based Central States Wrestling territory for more training.
+While there, he teamed with Karl Kovac and won the NWA Central States Tag Team Championship on June 8, 1987, in a tournament.
+However, he and Kovac were soon stripped of the title when Kovac was fired and Szopinski travelled to Japan for more training.

 In late 1987, Szopinski returned to Jim Crockett Promotions under his Warlord name and began teaming with Ivan Koloff with Paul Jones as their manager.
-In 1988, he then formed a permanent tag team with the Barbarian known as "The Powers of Pain", the heel counterparts to the Road Warriors, while retaining Jones as their manager.
+In 1988, he then formed a permanent tag team with the Barbarian known as the "Powers of Pain", the heel counterparts to the Road Warriors, while retaining Jones as their manager.

-While continuing to team with Koloff, The Powers of Pain feuded heavily with The Road Warriors, and defeated them and Dusty Rhodes for the World Six-Man Tag Team Championship.
+While continuing to team with Koloff, The Powers of Pain feuded heavily with The Road Warriors, and defeated them and Dusty Rhodes for the NWA World Six-Man Tag Team Championship.
 To continue the feud, JCP management wanted them to do some scaffold matches against the Warriors, but this was met with opposition from Szopinski and Vailahi over fears of injury.
 As a result, they both left JCP and joined the World Wrestling Federation, vacating the six-man tag team title in the process.